GeorgeOsborn97/CI_Project_3/README.md

 ### Feature Testing:
 * Fixes refers to any potential current fixes/improvements that are still potentially available.
 'None required' refers to the fact that at this moment there is no additional work needed to improve that feature.
 Many bugs and errors were encounted during the development process and several of these features were very much trail and error.
 The accounts of which can be found throughout the commits in GitHub.
 * Choose Race:
    - What was expected?
 The user types a Race from the list provided and is presented with the relevent information regarding that Race.
 The user can then read and cycle through the information at their liesure.
-If the user inputs a Race that is not present or spells one of the races incorrectly they are told that their choice is not playable and are asked to pick again.
+If the user inputs a Race that is not present or misspells one of the races they are told that their choice is not playable and are asked to pick again.
    - How it was tested?
 First H was typed, "H is not a playable Race, please select again" was shown.
 Secondly Humman was typed, "Humman is not a playable Race, please select again." was shown. human was then typed, the first bit of infomation regarding humans was then presented to the user. with the next input "Click enter to cycle through info: " The text colour was also changed to reflect the chosen Race.
 Enter was clicked. the previos infomation was cleared and the next bit of information was presented.
-A was then typed into the input. nothing happened.
+A was then typed into the input.
+Nothing happened.
 A was then entered.
 The next bit of information was then presented without issue.
 These steps were then repeated for all the playable races.
    - What was the outcome?
 All information presented was correct for that Race, the ability to cycle through the information worked just as planned and only the relevent information is shown.
 Incorrect inputs are correctly identified and the usre is prompt to choose again.
    - Fixes?
 None required.
 * Choose Class:
    - What was expected?
 The user types a class from the list provided and is presented with the relevent information regarding that Class.
 The user can then read and cycle through the information at their liesure.
-If the user inputs a Class that is not present or spells one of the Class incorrectly they are told that their choice is not playable and are asked to pick again.
+If the user inputs a Class that is not present or spells one of the Classes incorrectly they are told that their choice is not playable and are asked to pick again.
    - How it was tested?
 First B was typed, "B is not a playable Class, please select again" was shown.
 Secondly Bardbarian was typed, "Bardbarian is not a playable Class, please select again." was shown.
 Barbarian was then typed, the first bit of infomation regarding barbarians was then presented to the user. with the next input "Click enter to cycle through info: " The text colour was also changed to reflect the chosen Class.
 Enter was clicked. the previos infomation was cleared and the next bit of information was presented.
 A was then typed into the input. nothing happened.
 A was then entered.
 The next bit of information was then presented without issue.
 These steps were then repeated for all the playable Classes.
    - What was the outcome?
 All information presented was correct for that Class, the ability to cycle through the information worked just as planned and only the relevent information is shown.
 Incorrect inputs are correctly identified and the usre is prompt to choose again.
    - Fixes?
 None required.